GenesisFR/HowToBecomeGoodAtShooters/README.md

 <details>
 <summary><b>To-do list</b></summary>

-\- add a Builds section
+\- add a Builds section under The Division 2
-\- add a Marauder section
+\- add a Marauder section under The Division 2
+\- add a Sounding section under PVE
+\- add a Target prioritisation section under The Division 2
-\- add an Inventory management section (https://www.youtube.com/watch?v=1Rkoxi1u8tg)
+\- add an Inventory management section (https://www.youtube.com/watch?v=1Rkoxi1u8tg) under The Division 2
-\- add an Optimization section
+\- add an Optimization section under The Division 2
 \- check if chunga's butts are still unarmored (outside the Dark Hours raid)
 \- check if dying refills your ammo after being (manually) revived by another player
 \- check if red/purple Cleaner snipers have an RC car and if it can jump (https://www.reddit.com/r/thedivision/comments/oxw1ha/do_rc_cars_normally_do_this)